 No. It is attached to the structure so it is not considered personal property.

 The RWA NPM requires that PBS obligate customer agency funds within a reasonable time.
 Following acquisition lead times, PBS considers a reasonable time to be 90 days unless otherwise noted by an attached schedule.

 No, since F Type RWAs are used to cover miscellaneous services within a fiscal year, no schedule is required.

 The timing of availability of an appropriation means an agency is given funds through an appropriation and those funds must be obligated within a specific time period.
 If an agency is given a $1M annual appropriation for the current fiscal year, this means the agency has until the end of the fiscal year to obligate that $1M.
 If the agency obligates $1M to PBS on an RWA, then PBS has up to 5 fiscal years from the end of the customer’s obligational authority (the end of this fiscal year in this case) to incur all obligations and to liquidate (expend) the obligations incurred.
 (See 31 U.S.C. § 1553).
-PBS is required, by law, to incur its obligations within a reasonable time, as detailed in the “reasonable time” section of the RWA National Policy Document.
+PBS is required, by law, to incur its obligations within a reasonable time, as detailed in the “reasonable time” section of the RWA National Policy Manual.